landlter-project/landlter-project_biodiversity_raw_data/README.md

 <h1>LAND LTER Project</h1>
 <p align="justify">
-LAND LTER (Agricultural Landscape Dynamics and Impacts on Biodiversity) is a Long-Term Ecological Research (LTER) project under execution in the Brazilian Cerrado since 2016 (in Portuguese PELD LAND).
+LAND LTER (Agricultural Landscape Dynamics and Impacts on Biodiversity) is a Long-Term Ecological Research (LTER) project under execution in the Brazilian Cerrado since 2016 (in Portuguese LAND PELD).
 This project assesses the interactions between agroecosystems and natural vegetation areas and their complexity in high-intensity agricultural landscapes in the Cerrado.
 The landscape is a mosaic of crops, comprising mainly soybean, maize, millet, sorghum in crop rotation system, and pasturelands, interspersed by small patches of natural vegetation remnants, such as savannas, forests, and wetlands.
 <p align="center">